dzrhythm/aks-keyvault-certs/README.md

 ## Notes

 The [aspnetapp/certs](aspnetapp/certs) folder has self-signed localhost certificates for development and testing.
-Password for the localhost.pfx cert in this sample is: `abcdefghijklmnopqrstuvwxyz0123456789`.
 Of course these are not meant for production use :-).